 It seemed to be a sort of pride with her, that men who had anything remarkable about them-rank, character, or fame-she must and would gain for herself.
 Gravity and seriousness she made give way to her, and, wild strange creature as she was, she found favor even with discretion itself.
 Not that the young were at all cut short in consequence.
-Everybody had his share, his day, his hour, in which she contrived to charm and to enchain It was therefore natural enough that hım. before long she should have had the architect in her eye, looking out so unconsciously as he did from under his long black hair, and standing so calm and quiet in the background.
-To | all her questions she received short sensible answers; but he did not seem inclined to allow himself to be carried away further, and at last, half provoked, half in malice, she resolved that she would make him the hero of a day, and so gain him for her court.
+Everybody had his share, his day, his hour, in which she contrived to charm and to enchain him.
+It was therefore natural enough that before long she should have had the architect in her eye, looking out so unconsciously as he did from under his long black hair, and standing so calm and quiet in the background.
+To all her questions she received short sensible answers; but he did not seem inclined to allow himself to be carried away further, and at last, half provoked, half in malice, she resolved that she would make him the hero of a day, and so gain him for her court.

 It was not for nothing that she had brought that quantity of luggage with her.
 Much, indeed, had followed her afterwards.
 She had provided herself with an endless variety of dresses.
 When it took her fancy she would change her dress three or four times a day, usually wearing something of an ordinary kind, but making her appearance suddenly at intervals in a thorough masquerade dress, as a peasant girl or a fish maiden, as a fairy or a flower-girl; and this would go on from morning till night.
-Sometimes she would even prince; but it was in such beautiful propordisguise herself as an old woman, that her young face might peep out the fresher from under the cap; and so utterly in this way did she confuse and mix together the actual and the fantastic, that people thought they were living with a sort of drawing-room witch.
+Sometimes she would even disguise herself as an old woman, that her young face might peep out the fresher from under the cap; and so utterly in this way did she confuse and mix together the actual and the fantastic, that people thought they were living with a sort of drawing-room witch.

 But the principal use which she had for these disguises were pantomimic tableaux and dances, in which she was skilful in expressing a variety of character.
-A cavalier in her suite had taught himself to accompany her action on the piano with the little music which was required; they needed only to exchange a few words and they at once understood one another.
+A cavalier in her suite had taught himself to accompany her action on the piano with the little music which was required; they needed only to exchange a few words and they at once understood one another asked, like an improvisatore, for a subject.
+At last her piano-playing companion, with whom it had been all previously arranged, sat down at the instrument, and began to play a mourning march, calling on her to give them the Artemisia which she had been studying so admirably.
+She consented; and after a short absence reappeared, to the sad tender music of the dead march, in the form of the royal widow, with measured step, carrying an urn of ashes before her.
+A large black tablet was borne in after her, and a carefully cut piece of chalk in a gold pencil case.

 One day, in a pause of a brilliant ball, they were called upon suddenly to extemporize (it was on a private hint from themselves) one of these exhibitions.
 Luciana seemed embarrassed, taken by surprise, and contrary to her custom let herself be asked more than once.
-She could not decide upon her character, desired the party to choose, and asked, like an improvisatore, for a subject.
-At last her piano-playing companion, with whom it had been all previously arranged, sat down at the instrument, and began to play a mourning march, calling on her to give them the Artemisia which she had been studying so admir-She consented; and after a short ably. absence reappeared, to the sad tender music of the dead march, in the form of the royal widow, with measured step, carrying an urn of ashes before her.
-A large black tablet was borne in after her, and a carefully cut piece of chalk in a gold pencil case.
+She could not decide upon her character, desired the party to choose, and